How the Renters’ Rights Act Affects Cheltenham House Shares

 Condensation and Mould Prevention

 In a student house, lots of day-to-day activities create moisture: cooking, showering, drying clothes and even breathing.
 Each person can add around 2 litres of water into the air every day.
+Understanding the basics of condensation and mould prevention is key to keeping your student home healthy and comfortable throughout the year.

 When warm, moist air hits a cold surface – like windows, external walls or behind furniture – it turns into water droplets.
 This is condensation.
 If that moisture isn’t dealt with, it can lead to mould, which isn’t good for your health or the property.